Injury Attorneys | Restoring LivesTM

-The Indianapolis drug injury attorneys at Wilson Kehow Winingham are accepting clients who have developed melanoma as a result of taking Viagra.
-Contact our Indianapolis firm for a free consultation at 317.920.6400, or fill out a form.
+Wilson Kehoe Winingham is now accepting clients who have developed melanoma as a result of taking Viagra.
+Call our Indianapolis Drug Injury Attorneys at 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Viagra (Sildenafil) was the first prescription medication to treat erectile dysfunction (ED).
-Viagra was approved in 1998, and since then, Viagra manufacturer Pfizer Inc. has raked in billions of dollars’ worth of sales.
+Viagra was approved in 1998, and since then, Viagra manufacturer Pfizer Inc. has raked in billions from sales of the drug.
 Viagra is Pfizer’s sixth best-selling drug, and it reportedly brought in over $20 billion in sales for Pfizer in 2012.

-Melanoma is a type of skin cancer that develops when the pigment-producing cells become cancerous.
-Skin cancer is the most common type of cancer in the U.S, with melanoma having one of the highest mortality rates.
+Melanoma is a type of skin cancer that develops when pigment-producing cells become cancerous.
+Skin cancer is the most common type of cancer in the United States, with melanoma having one of the highest mortality rates.
 Both physicians and laypersons can detect melanoma with the naked eye, as symptoms of melanoma can include a change in an existing mole or unusual growths anywhere on the body.

 The American Cancer Society estimates that about 76,000 new melanomas will be diagnosed in 2016.
 Of those diagnoses, 46,870 will be in men.
 Approximately 10,130 people will die of melanoma in 2016.